kim-sanghwan/ANCL/README.md

 ## How To Use
 We implement our code based on FACIL available online https://github.com/mmasana/FACIL

 Below instructions are from FACIL directory and no additional library is required to run our code.
+Please refer to above link to find more information to run code with different setting.

 <details>
   <summary>Optionally, create an environment to run the code (click to expand).</summary>